 Following on from her amazing success with The Silence of the Girls, Pat Barker kept her momentum up with The Women of Troy.
 The Greeks have won the war and Troy has fallen.

-Now we see the aftermath of war, once again from former queen Briseis’ perspective as she forges alliances in a desperate bid to survive a brittle landscape and an era of enraged gods.
+Now we see the aftermath of war from former queen Briseis’ perspective as she forges alliances in a desperate bid to survive a brittle landscape and an era of enraged gods.

 Nobody writes war like Pat Barker does.
 Her depiction of Briseis is amongst the best of any done by authors of Greek myths retold.
 Pair this with The Silence of the Girls and you have some of the best Greek mythology books ever written.